you06/map-reduce-task/README.md

 It would be bonus if there is a data exchange format which supports serialization and deserialization in your implementation.

 The RAM limitation is for single node, you don't need to care the total memory usage when simulate in a single machine.

+## Guide

+To do this task, you may go through the following steps.

+- Fork this repository to your account
+- Work on the tasks
+- Send a pull request to this repo, we will review your work